-• Many null hypotheses are naturally formulated as stating that some distribution is uniform: e.g. stock picks, names and grades, birth month and sports success, etc.
+Many null hypotheses are naturally formulated as stating that some distribution is uniform: e.g. stock picks, names and grades, birth month and sports success, etc.

-Figure 1: Circular plot of the observed and expected number of AFL players' births.
+births.
 The observed values are shown in white segments and the expected value in grey.
 The numbers around the outside of the plot are the observed number of births in each month.
-The expected number of births are based on national data.

-from: Barnett, Adrian G. (2010) The relative age effect in Australian Football League players.
+The expected number of births are based on national data. from: Barnett, Adrian G. (2010) The relative age effect in Australian Football League players.
 Working Paper.